 This MX record works under the assumption that your A records are also pointing to hosting.
 If you have not already applied the Hosting DNS Template, you can do so by following the steps above and choosing Hosting in the dropdown menu.
 This MX record points to the bare A record on your domain, and if you are using Name.com hosting, then that bare A record also points to the hosting.

-If you are using your hosting plan for email only, and your A records are pointing somewhere else, you will need to slightly alter these DNS records.
-In that instance, you will need to set up something like this:
+If you are using your hosting plan for email only, and your A records (for hosting your website) are pointing somewhere else, you will need slightly different DNS records.
+You will need:

 |A||mail.exampledomain.com||[your hosting IP address]||300||N/A|